sophiemiddleton/Tutorial/AnalysisTools/doc/eventntuple-basics.md

 Now that we have a list of EventNtuple files, let's take a look at one directly to understand the structure of the EventNtuple.

-[More basic introduction stuff to go here e.g. branches and leaves]
+The EventNtuple is a [ROOT TTree](https://root.cern.ch/doc/master/classTTree.html).
+You can think of it like a giant spreadsheet: each row is a Mu2e event and each leaf is a column.

+The actual structure is a bit more complicated.
+We collect leaves that have something in common into branches.
+For example, all leaves related to the reconstructed track are on a single branch.
+Also, each leaf might not be a single number like in a spreadsheet but a sequence of numbers (or even a sequence of sequence of numbers).

+In this tutorial, we will access the EventNtuple directly and learn how to find out more information about its branches and leaves.
+Note that in your real analysis, you are unlikely to access the EventNtuple directly but through utilities such as [RooUtil]() and [PyUtil](), which will be taught in the next tutorial.

 ## Accessing the EventNtuple

-The EventNtuple is a [ROOT TTree](https://root.cern.ch/doc/master/classTTree.html) and so can be accessed in either ROOT or python like any other TTree.
+Because the EventNtuple is a [ROOT TTree](https://root.cern.ch/doc/master/classTTree.html), it can be accessed in either ROOT or python like any other TTree.

-To print the details of the EventNtuple:
+To print the branches and leaves of the EventNtuple:

 * in ROOT: